 By Flowing Waters is a collection for congregations of praying Christians, Christians who sing because they have something to sing about (the goodness of God), to sing for (the salvation of the world), and someone to sing with (the Son of God).
 By providing the Simple Gradual in English and through the use of other chant resources, By Flowing Waters is in the fullest harmony with that song.

 Beautifully bound; includes two ribbon markers.

 Updates are published to this book.
-See the By Flowing Waters Website for more information.
+See the By Flowing Waters Website

 By Flowing Waters